radicle-dev/radicle-upstream/DEVELOPMENT.md

 yarn reset:state            # Delete all local state: identity keys, monorepo
                             # and saved preferences

-yarn deploy:dev:contracts   # Deploy the Ethereum Radicle Contracts to a local
+yarn setup:evm              # Setup a local ethereum node to which we deploy
-                            # instance of an Eth blockchain.
-We use ganachi for
-                            # local development.
+                            # the Radicle Contracts.
 ```